sveken/nicetube/README.md

 Then place the cookies.txt file inside the folder you are mapping with docker or next to nicetube if running stand alone.
 Standalone flag is ``-cookie thefilehere.txt``
 ## Known issues / TODO

-- I want the docker image to be smaller.
+- ~~I want the docker image to be smaller.~~ Due to depencies it has been reduced as much possible.
-- Logging read out is not final.
+- Logging read out is open to improvments.
+- Add Arm version of docker image
-- webUI for other uses
+- ~~webUI for other uses~~ Added with 1.0 Beta